 The base for the tour is a five-star hotel in Utrecht, whose central location means relatively short journeys to all places visited.

 Haarlem.
-Fly at midday (British Airways) from London Heathrow Airport to Amsterdam Schiphol.
+Morning Eurostar from London St Pancras to Amsterdam.
 Haarlem was the chief artistic centre in the northern Netherlands in the 16th century and home of the first of the great masters of the Golden Age, Frans Hals, whose finest works are in the excellent museum here.
 Drive to Utrecht, where all six nights are spent.
-Timing is tight on this day, and the visit may have to be cut short if the flight is delayed.
+Eurostar timetables are not confirmed until six months before departure and the order of visits may change if times are not favourable.